 When it comes to spousal support, courts are also required to consider each party’s earning capacity.
 Unlike child support, courts evaluating spousal support are not specifically authorized to make quantitative adjustments to a party’s adjusted gross income based on their earning capacity.
 As a result, courts generally will not count amounts associated with a party’s retirement accounts as income for spousal support purposes.
 This allows individuals to shelter assets from spousal support obligations by placing them in a different account.
 However, if a party sold property to reduce their own interests and assets in order to minimize or avoid paying spousal support, courts have imputed the party’s earning capacity to their income for spousal support purposes.
 If a party is working at their full earning capacity, courts will not impute it to a party’s adjusted gross income.

 Determining whether a party’s income capacity should be imputed to their income can be a complex financial matter necessitating the use of financial experts, such as forensic accountants and Certified Public Accountants.
 As a result, it is highly recommended that people retain a professional legal representative for professional counsel and advice on issues concerning spousal support.

 Does your divorce or family law case involve a complicated financial issue, such as the imputation of income for spousal support purposes?
-If so, you should consult an experienced attorney from the Law & Mediation Firm of Klueck & Hoppes, APC.
+If so, you should consult an experienced attorney from Family Law San Diego.
 Our team of attorneys is here to guide you through family law proceedings to help ensure you understand the merits and disadvantages of a particular course of action.

 Call our office at (619) 577-4900 or complete our online request form to arrange a case evaluation about your family law matter today for a flat $95 fee.